truenas/documentation/content/en/hub/tasks/advanced/jails-software.md

 /usr/local/etc/rc.d/openvpn: WARNING: failed to start openvpn
 ```

-Run **tail /var/log/messages** to see any error messages if an issue is found.
+Enter `tail /var/log/messages` to see any error messages if an issue is found.
 Most startup failures are related to a misconfiguration in a configuration file.

 After verifying that the service starts and is working as intended, add a line to `/etc/rc.conf` to start the service automatically when the jail is started.
-The line to start a service always ends in _enable=”YES” and typically starts with the name of the software.
-For example, this is the entry for the openvpn service:
+The line to start a service always ends in `_enable=”YES”` and typically starts with the name of the software.
+For example, this is the entry for the *openvpn* service:

 `openvpn_enable="YES"`